Douglas Booth

 Douglas Booth in his youth

 He enjoyed playing the trumpet, and at age 12, he became interested in school theater productions.
-After his debut performance as King Agamemnon from Greek myths in the eponymous play by Aeschylus, he decided it was great to be on stage and in the spotlight.
+After playing King Agamemnon in Aeschylus's Greek tragedy, he was hooked on being center stage.

 Young Douglas Booth worked as a model